AppZoneLimited/ZoneOrchestraEngine/README.md

 > Updates and commits would be referenced using a code number notation.
 > Example Update 3.0 means update 0 of Module 3 (Script Interpreter (Predefined Functions)).
+> Code samples would be removed eventually and an example full android project would be built.

 ### Update 3.0 [master 75426dc](https://github.com/AppZoneLimited/ZoneOrchestraEngine/commit/75426dceddab874645f6d0750f794905a0333bfb)